Introduction to Computer-Aided Design

 This course is self-paced, and trainees will practice each skill and concept as they go.
 Automatic feedback is built into the course for both practices and quizzes.

-The course is divided into five Units, and each Unit is composed of five Sections.
+The course is divided into four Units, and each Unit is composed of five Sections.
 Each Section consists of 7 instructional/practice levels, a quiz, and a master (proficiency) level.
 Trainees can return to any level or quiz for review.

 Trainees will need approximately 80 hands-on hours, based on their ability level, to complete this course.
 Since the course is self-paced, the amount of time required to complete the course will vary from trainee to trainee.
 Trainees are responsible for learning both the tutorial content and the skills acquired through practice.